João Pedro (footballer, born 2001): Early and personal life

-João Pedro was born in Ribeirão Preto to parents Flavia Junqueira and José João de Jesus, more commonly known as Chicão, a professional footballer for Botafogo.
+João Pedro was born in Ribeirão Preto, São Paulo to parents Flavia Junqueira and José João de Jesus, more commonly known as Chicão, a former professional footballer who most notably played for Botafogo-SP.
 Chicão was jailed for sixteen years in 2002, serving eight, for being an accessory to murder.
 By the time of Chicão's imprisonment, he and Junqueira had separated.

-Career
+Club career

+Fluminense

 João Pedro joined the youth system of Fluminense, and his mother moved with him to Rio de Janeiro.
-As he moved through the club's academy he switched from being a defensive midfielder, like his father, to an attacking midfielder, and then a striker.
-On 19 October 2018, before he had even made his senior debut, Premier League club Watford agreed a deal to sign João Pedro in January 2020 on a five-year contract.
+As he moved through the club's academy, he switched from being a defensive midfielder to an attacking midfielder, and then a striker.
+On 19 October 2018, before he had even made his senior debut, EFL Championship club Watford reached an agreement on a deal to sign João Pedro in January 2020 on a five-year contract.
 On 28 March 2019, João Pedro made his senior debut for Fluminense as a stoppage-time substitute in a 2–1 loss to arch-rivals Flamengo in the Campeonato Carioca.
 A month later on 29 April, he made his league debut as a late substitute in the 1–0 loss to Goiás.
 He then proceeded to fire seven goals in his next four games, including a hat trick in a 4–1 Copa Sudamericana victory against Atlético Nacional.

+Watford

 On 30 October 2019, it was announced that he had received his UK work permit and would sign for Watford in January 2020.
-He scored his first goal for Watford in a 1–0 win over Luton Town on 26 September 2020, his 19th birthday.
-He then scored a long-range goal on 16 October 2020 in Watford's win over Derby County.
+Initially delayed by the world-wide Covid shutdowns, Pedro scored his first goal for Watford in a 1–0 win over Luton Town on 26 September 2020, his 19th birthday.
+On 16 October 2020, he scored a long-range goal in a win over Derby County.

-João Pedro scored his first Premier League goal against Manchester United on 20 November 2021.
+Pedro scored his first Premier League goal against Manchester United on 20 November 2021.
 He dedicated the goal to his late stepfather, Carlos Junior.
-On 15 January 2022, João Pedro scored the equalizer against Newcastle United in the 88th minute.
+On 15 January 2022, he scored the equaliser against Newcastle United in the 88th minute.
 The match ended in a 1–1 draw.